ustun/react-workshop/04_ajax.md

-# Integrating React with External Libraries
+# Integrating React with AJAX calls

-In this chapter, we will be covering how to integrate React with external libraries such as jQuery or Angular.
+In this chapter, we will be covering how to integrate React with AJAX calls, initiated via jQuery.

 ## AJAX calls